 High intensity exercise is something I still prescribe.
 It comes with a warning label.
 Don’t overdo it.
 Start slowly and build up gradually and you will reap the rewards.
 A functional medicine doctor can help you determine which exercise is best for you so that you can live longer and healthier.

 Lorraine Maita, MD is an award winning physician, speaker, and author of “Vibrance for Life: How to Live Younger and Healthier.”
 She can make you slim, sharp, sexy and supercharged.
-She is an expert in anti-aging medicine, bioidentical hormone replacement, weight loss, medical nutrition, supplements, and executive health.
+Above all, she is an expert in anti-aging medicine, bioidentical hormone replacement, weight loss, medical nutrition, supplements, and executive health.
 Dr. Maita was the medical director for 3 Fortune 100 companies and has a private practice specializing in Functional, Integrative, Personalized and Anti-Aging Medicine in Summit and Basking Ridge, NJ.
 She educates virtually at www.vibranceforlife.com.
 She is also an advisory team member for Change Your Attitude, Change Your Life on WOR radio, the #1 talk radio station in the NY Metropolitan area.
 If you want to get your health back on track, make your appointment today!